Wimmics/olivaw/docs/parameters.md

 ## skipped_tests

-This field is not mandatory and provides list of strings representing test ids that can be found in the [test documentation](./tests.md#2-available-tests) and in the [test resources file](../olivaw/constants/tests-resources.json)
+This field is not mandatory and provides list of strings representing test ids that can be found in the [olivaw test documentation](./tests.md#2-available-tests) and in the [olivaw test resources file](../olivaw/constants/tests-resources.json)

 If a test id is in this list, this test should not be run neither appear in any test report, in the markdown files as well as in the turtle files